eosti/remote-stm32/server.md

 Also, it is recommended to use `sudo raspi-config` to change the username/password to something not default and to change the hostname to something relevant.
 The hostname is what clients will use to connect to the server.

-2. Clone this repo: `git clone THIS STUPID LINK` and install the dependencies: `sudo apt-get install at stlink`
+2. Clone this repo: `git clone https://github.com/eosti/remote-stm32.git` and install the dependencies: `sudo apt-get install at stlink`

 3. Run the install script with sudo: `sudo bash install.sh` **The STLink debugger should be unplugged for this step.**